A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Summary

 We thank Ga\"etan Borot, Johannes Schmitt and Alexander Alexandrov for valuable feedback.
-This work was partially supported by the Deutsche Forschungsgemeinschaft (DFG) under the coordinated programmes SFB 878 and RTG 2149 and the Cluster of Excellence\footnote{``Gef\"ordert durch die Deutsche Forschungsgemeinschaft (DFG) im Rahmen der Exzellenzstrategie des Bundes und der L\"ander EXC 2044 –390685587, Mathematik M\"unster: Dynamik--Geometrie--Struktur"} ``Mathematics M\"unster'', as well as by the Erwin Schr\"odinger Institute in Vienna.
+We are grateful to an anonymous referee for a thorough verification and numerous helpful comments.
+This feedback allowed us to eliminate many typos and to fill a larger gap in the previous proof of Proposition \ref{prop:F}.
+Our work was partially supported by the Deutsche Forschungsgemeinschaft (DFG) under the coordinated programmes SFB 878 and RTG 2149 and the Cluster of Excellence\footnote{``Gef\"ordert durch die Deutsche Forschungsgemeinschaft (DFG) im Rahmen der Exzellenzstrategie des Bundes und der L\"ander EXC 2044 –390685587, Mathematik M\"unster: Dynamik--Geometrie--Struktur"} ``Mathematics M\"unster'', as well as by the Erwin Schr\"odinger Institute in Vienna.
 A.H. is greatful to Akifumi Sako for fruitful discussions and for the hospitality at the Tokyo University of Science, where a major part of this work was developed.